 You will only need to fill out the sections above once to begin raising worksheets, and this information will then be saved for your future worksheets.

-You can use a variety of rates to raise a worksheet, for example per word/hour/page/day, and you can raise worksheets every day if appropriate, but you can only raise one worksheet a day.
+You can use a variety of rates to raise a worksheet, for example per word/hour/page/day, and you can raise worksheets every day if appropriate.

 Raising a worksheet: Projects > My projects > select the project > raise worksheet